radven/route-me/README.markdown

 This is a branch of Route-Me by [Development Seed][ds] which features embedded interactivity capabilities.
 See the INTERACTIVITY file for more information.

+Before you try to use it, you should run `git submodule update --init` to pull down a couple required libraries as Git submodules into the main project folder.

 [ds]: http://developmentseed.org/blog/2011/11/01/map-interactivity-library-ios/